EuroProofNet/europroofnet.github.io/_pages/grants.md

 A Short-Term Scientific Mission (STSM) is a research visit of an individual researcher from a country participating in the Action in a different country also participating in the Action.
 We encourage STSMs, as they are an effective way of starting and maintaining collaborations.

-Proposals are made through the [e-COST system](https://e-services.cost.eu/stsm).
+Proposals must be made through the [e-COST system](https://e-services.cost.eu/activity/grants/add?type=STSM) (you need to add a bank account on your profile first).

 The coordinators for STSMs are [Danijela Simic](http://poincare.matf.bg.ac.rs/~danijela) (University of Belgrade, Serbia) and [Ambrus Kaposi](http://akaposi.web.elte.hu) (Eötvös Loránd University, Hungary).